 The course aims to give you insight into the fundamentals of English Language Teaching, lesson planning, language analysis, classroom management, and materials selection and design.
 You will also get hands-on experience by teaching real English language learners and observing a variety of lessons by experienced teachers.

-On a typical day, there will be input sessions and workshops in the morning, lesson preparation in the afternoon, teaching practicce and feedback in the early evening.
-As an example, this is what the timetable looks like for the first two days of the second week of our online course:
+On a typical day, there will be input sessions and workshops in the morning, lesson preparation in the afternoon, teaching practice and feedback in the early evening.
+As an example, this is what the timetable looks like for the first two days of the second week of our face to face course:

 The course covers all of the topics in the CELTA syllabus: